-- obtained an understanding of the nature of the sector, including the legal and regulatory framework that the charitable company operates in and how the charitable company is complying with the legal and regulatory framework - inquired of management, and those charged with governance, about their own identification and assessment of the risks of irregularities, including any known actual, suspected or alleged instances of fraud discussed matters about non-compliance with laws and regulations and how fraud might occur, including assessment of how and where the financial statements may be susceptible to fraud.
+- obtained an understanding of the nature of the sector, including the legal and regulatory framework that the charitable company operates in and how the charitable company is complying with the legal and regulatory framework; - inquired of management, and those charged with governance, about their own identification and assessment of the risks of irregularities, including any known actual, suspected or alleged instances of fraud; - discussed matters about non-compliance with laws and regulations and how fraud might occur including assessment of how and where the financial statements may be susceptible to fraud

-As a result of these procedures, we consider the most significant laws and regulations that have a direct impact on the financial statements to be FRS 102, the Charities SORP (FRS 102), the Companies Act 2006, the ESFA's Academy Trust Handbook 2021 and the Academies Accounts Direction 2021 to 2022.
-We performed audit procedures to detect non-compliances which may have a material impact on the financial statements, which included reviewing the financial statements including the Trustees' Report.
+As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are FRS 102, Charities SORP (FRS 102), Companies Act 2006, Charities Act 2011, Education and Skills Funding Agency's, Academies Financial Handbook and Annual Accounts Direction.
+We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing the financial statements including the Trustees' Report.

-The most significant laws and regulations that have an indirect impact on the financial statements are those in relation to the Education Inspection Framework, under the Education Act 2005 (as amended); Keeping Children Safe in Education, under the Education Act 2002; and the UK General Data Protection Regulation (UK GDPR).
-We performed audit procedures to inquire of management and those charged with governance whether the charitable company is in compliance with these laws and regulations and inspected correspondence with regulatory authorities.
+The most significant laws and regulations that have an indirect impact on the financial statements are those in relation to the Education Inspection Framework, under the Education Act 2005) as amended); Keeping Children Safe in Education, under the Education Act 2002; and the UK General Data Protection Regulation (UK GDPR).
+We performed audit procedures to inquire of management and those charged with governance whether the charitable company is in compliance with these law and regulations and inspected correspondence with regulatory authorities.

 The audit engagement team identified the risk of management override of controls as the area where the financial statements were most susceptible to material misstatement due to fraud.
-Audit procedures performed included but were not limited to testing manual journal entries and other adjustments, evaluating the business rationale in relation to significant unusual transactions and transactions entered into outside the normal course of business, and challenging judgements and estimates.
+Audit procedures performed included but were not limited to testing manual journal entries and other adjustments, evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business, challenging judgments and estimates.